 Its bits and bytes just re-deployed

 In awe we stand, in hope we pray

 Published Non- Fiction 2019 (selection)

-Perfect work with a lot of research.
-High quality work – we can only recommend- Ask Astrology, Helloo A.S, Luxembourg
+Perfect partner to work with, high quality work, a lot of research – we can only recommend- Ask Astrology, Luxembourg

 “The Greatest Leap,” Crack The Spine Digital Literary Magazine, Lucid Press.
 Click To Read